NABUCH63/ETL_Movies/README.md

 initial commit of repository.
 Includes .ipynb files in base repository folder, 02 PNG files in the "Pictures" folder, and the input files in the "Input" folder.

 ----- ratings.csv was too large to push to github.
 It was not included with the submission.

+* 04APR2022

+recommit with same deliverables, ran SQL upload .ipynb to display time spent uploading.
+PNG screenshot submitted as well in case file does not display the output.